 Savour authentic Costa Rican cuisine and visit some of the country’s most alluring destinations with Culture Trip on our specially curated nine-day Costa Rica trip.

 If you want to sample the best of old and new, head to Barrio Escalante in San José.
 This neighborhood was once a quiet residential corner of the capital, but is now the trendiest place in the city.
 Outdoor dining spaces, lively late-night drinking spots and expensive restaurants sit alongside traditional sodas.
 The result is one of the best food destinations in the world, and an essential stop on any trip to Costa Rica.

 If you’re staying in the area, make sure you treat yourself to a Saturday trip to Feria Verde de Aranjuez.
-The farmers’ market is one of the best ways of seeing the fresh ingredients you’ll end up tasting throughout your stay in San José.
+The farmer’s market is one of the best ways of seeing the fresh ingredients you’ll end up tasting throughout your stay in San José.
 The other thing you will inevitably end up sampling here is the coffee.
-Costa Rica is seen as one of the world’s best producers of quality coffee, and they’ve perfected the art of serving the perfect cup of joe.
+Costa Rica is seen as one of the best producers of quality coffee in the world, and they’ve perfected the art of serving the perfect cup of joe.

 Cocoa is another big export, and Costa Rican chocolate is some of the best around.
 Dessert menus are always worth checking out, and cold drinks often come with a dollop of chocolate, and a hint of something stronger for the grown-ups.

 A recent trend – although one that has arguably been part of Costa Rican gastronomy for as long as anyone can remember, without any fanfare – is the move towards farm-t0-table cuisine.
 You’ll find celebrated practitioners such as chef Jose González taking the concept to award-winning levels at al mercat, where the farm and restaurant are both part of the same chain.